 This could be a huge win for stay-at-home moms, people who can’t work traditional jobs for health reasons, or anyone else who is looking for a side gig with a big payoff.

-If you are interested in taking the plunge and want to start trying to make money from crafting, but feel overwhelmed or don’t know where to begin, here are a few ideas that will help you get your creative juices going.
+If you are interested in taking the plunge and want to start trying to make money from crafting, but feel overwhelmed or don’t know where to begin, we have a few ideas that will help you get your creative juices going.

 I promise you: Anyone can do it!
 You just have to figure out where your talents lie, and go from there.